 Not too long ago we submitted a post highlighting the Best Chew Toys for Puppies.
 It showcased a varied selection of top rated chew toys aimed at puppies aged 0-6 months, including natural, durable and edible options.
 Today, we’re showcasing 8 of the best dog toys for chewers aged 6 months and up, as recommended by our team of experts.
 You might notice some familiar brands, as well as a few new ones particularly suitable for those powerful adult teeth and jaws.
 If you’re keen to skip ahead to the product breakdown click here.

 Those of you who read Ouch!
-My Finger may already be familiar with some of the following, although it’s always good to have a quick refresher.
+My Finger may already be familiar with some of the following so feel free to skip ahead.